 On completion of this programme participants should be able to:

 This programme consists of a six unit, self-directed e-course and two full day online workshops.
-Depending on when you book a place, and the dates of the online workshops that you have selected, it will take between six and nine weeks to complete the programme (the e-course opens five weeks before the first online workshop and bookings close three weeks before the first online workshop).
+Depending on the dates of the online workshops that you select, it will take between six and nine weeks to complete the programme.

 As represented in the image below you will be required to complete the first four units of the e-course, and the CPPE Remote consultation skills e-learning prior to attending the first online workshop.
 You will then have between three and four weeks (depending on the dates of your online workshops) to complete units 5 and 6 of the e-course before attending the second online workshop.